dantro.plot.creators package#

 This relies on the

-decorator to set a number of function attributes.
+is_plot_funcdecorator to set a number of function attributes.

 - property dag: TransformationDAG#